-Each missile stores these codes, which allow them to operate if called upon on a moment’s notice.
+Each missile stores these codes, which allow them to operate if called upon at a moment’s notice.
 A part of these codes is in a Hard drive (software) and the other part is in the permutation plug, or P-plug (Hardware).
 An EMT team (an electromechanical maintenance team) changes these codes every year.

 First, we need to enable or unlock the missile.
-For this purpose the enable code is used.
+For this purpose, the enable code is used.

 Part of this code is stored in the Mechanical Code Units (MCUs) of the LEP.
 Another part, the unlock code, is received in an Emergency Action Message.

 This design is called “split-knowledge”.
 No a single individual can have access to, or the ability to transmit, the entire code.

 Side note: Prior to 1977 each LCC had the entire enable code.

 If the transmitted values equaled the stored values at the missile, then the missile would report back that it was enabled.

 Then, we can launch the missile.
 In the case of the launch code, the LCP stores it in its MCUs.
 The WSP transmits it when the combat crew activates the LCP and the Cooperative Launch Switches.

 The Minuteman III launch procedure